Domestic Applicants Seeking International Registration

 Sometimes it is necessary to engage counsel abroad during the prosecution of an international application due to challenges to registration presented in foreign jurisdictions.

-Don’t Wait to Submit an International Application or You Risk Losing Important Priority Rights Based on Your Domestic Application.
+Don’t Wait to Submit an International Application or You May Lose Important Priority Rights Based on Your Domestic Application.

 Section 66(a) Applicants Seeking Extension of Protection of an International Registration to the U.S.